tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

 The last step was to add a shared folder on the database server for the backups that could be accessed by the build server.
 The restore script uses a share named \\PLC026-DB01\Backups to access this folder, locally it was C:\Database\Backups on my DB VM.

-The only additional setup I performed at this point was to restore a copy of my sample database as “PROD_DeployPresentation” to serve as the sample “production” database.
+The only additional setup I performed at this point was to restore a copy of my sample database as "PROD_DeployPresentation" to serve as the sample "production" database.

 Demo Resources: All demo scripts are located here: [tarwn/AutomatedDBDeploymentTalk on github.com][7]